 Motherhood....What a title!

 Being Leo's mum is truly an honor and a gift.
-I absolutely love and adore our beautiful daughter.
-She is the love of my life and I cant believe I get the honor of raising her and being in her presence everyday.
-She has already taught me so much, she is the best example of pure love and joy.
-I feel so lucky.
+I absolutely love our beautiful daughter!
+She is the love of my life and I cannot believe I get the honor of being her mother.
+She is the best example of pure love and joy.
+I feel incredibly lucky.

-Motherhood flows so naturally for me now, now being being the key word.
-It feels so perfectly comfortable and authentic, I love it.
+Motherhood flows so naturally for me now - now being the key word.
+It feels so perfectly comfortable and authentic, I love it!
 I feel like I have been her mama forever, we've just been waiting for life to line up.
 And now she's here, my little girl, the love of my life, the light at the end of the tunnel.

-Heres the thing....Like most moms, postpartum was hard, I really struggled when Mason went back to work.
-I think being alone with all of the uncontrollable thoughts, hormones, sleep deprivation, isolation, no adult interaction, and a new baby that naturally demanded all the attention rocked my world.
+Heres the thing....Like most moms, postpartum was hard.
+I really struggled when Mason went back to work.
+Its hard being alone with all of the uncontrollable thoughts, hormones, sleep deprivation, isolation, no adult interaction and a little one demanding the world.

-After a complete mental breakdown I met with my midwife, I just cried during my visit, I felt horrible for not truly loving it all.
+After a complete mental breakdown I met with my midwife, I just cried during my visit and felt horrible for not truly loving it all.

 Mason and I talked when I got home and he just held me.
 He has been really great about communicating with me and inspiring me to find my way rather than just doing it for me or allowing me to feel helpless.

 We decided to start hiking every weekend and spend hours up in the mountains to unwind and just play.
-I pushed through the exhaustion during the week and started taking Leo out and about.
+I pushed through the exhaustion during the week and started taking Leo out and about as often as I could.
 We spent time with family and friends, went to the park, took daily walks, sat on the deck, etc...Any excuse to get out we took it.

-At that time I had become so obsessed and dependent on her energy, her love, and her smiles.
-My life had become all about her, at that time the struggle was being without her for longer than 30 min.
+At that time I had become so obsessed and dependent on her energy, her love and her smiles.
+My life had become all about her.
+The struggle changed to being without her for longer than 30 min.

-It makes me laugh how much changes within just 3 months.
+I laugh at how much change occurs within just a short 3 months.
 At first I resisted motherhood, now I couldn't get enough of it.
 I didn't know how to be without her.

-I ended up going back to work part time, which has ended up being a really good balance for us.
+I ended up going back to work and it has been a really good balance for us.
 I love my job and I adore my co workers, I feel so accomplished and supported at work.
 It has been great!

 Mace and I are closer than ever, we communicate well and we confide in each other a lot.
 We make a great team and I am really proud of my family.

-We still have the occasional sleepless night, typical relationship fights, and rough days from time to time but things are solid and most days I feel great.
+We still have the occasional sleepless night, typical relationship fights and rough days from time to time - but things are solid and most days I feel really great!

 I have grown and matured so much in just a short 5 months and I know I have a lifetime of blossoming ahead of me.

-Its time.
-I have taken steps the last few weeks to find the me in motherhood.
-Its taken time and I have had to do little bits every day with the little time I have but I need it.
-Creation and creativity is crucial for my happiness.
-I have now successful found a good balance...
+I have taken steps the last few weeks to find the "me" in motherhood.
+Creation and creativity is crucial for my happiness and I have now successful found a good balance...

 Being a mom is tough but it is so rewarding and women are so truly amazing.

-I love you and am sending you all amazing vibes.
+I love you and am sending each of you all amazing vibes!!